The world’s top 20 airports | 20 years of International Airport Review

 The Important Details: The airport is run by an international joint venture of Basic Element group, Sberbank and Changi Airports International.
 Fuert to this, the airport has been recognised as the best regional airport at the 3rd annual forum “Development of Russia and CIS airports – 2013”, held by the Adam Smith Conference group.

 We hope you enjoyed our compilation of the Top 20 World Airports and look out for next month’s feature coming very soon…

-Amsterdam Airport Schiphol, Beijing Capital International Airport, Brisbane Airport, Chhatrapati Shivaji International Airport (CSIA), Copenhagen Airport (CPH), Dubai International Airport (DXB), Hamad International Airport, Hartsfield-Jackson Atlanta, Heathrow Airport, Hong Kong International Airport (HKIA), Incheon International Airport, London City Airport (LCY), Munich International Airport, O. R. Tambo International Airport, São Paulo Guarulhos International Airport (GRU), Singapore Changi Airport, Sochi Airport, Stockholm-Arlanda Airport, Tokyo Haneda, Toronto Pearson International Airport
+Amsterdam Airport Schiphol, Beijing Capital International Airport, Brisbane Airport, Chhatrapati Shivaji International Airport, Mumbai, Copenhagen Airport, Dubai International Airport, Hamad International Airport, Doha, Hartsfield-Jackson Atlanta Airport, Hong Kong International Airport, Incheon International Airport, London City Airport, London Heathrow Airport, Munich International Airport, São Paulo Guarulhos International Airport, Singapore Changi Airport, Sochi Airport, Stockholm-Arlanda Airport, Tokyo Haneda Airport, Toronto Pearson International Airport